Daddycation23/ticTacToe/README.md

 - `void InitTitleWords()`: Initializes the title words for the animated title.
 - `void UpdateTitleWords()`: Updates the animation state of the title words.
 - `void DrawTitleWords()`: Draws the animated title words.
+- `void InitConfetti()`: Initializes the confetti particles for the animated UI upon winning.
+- `void UpdateConfetti()`: Updates the position and rotation of confetti particles.
+- `void DrawConfetti()`: Draws the confetti particles on the screen.
+- `void DrawGame()`: Renders the game grid, symbols, and UI elements.
+- `void DrawMenu()`: Renders the menu with UI and animations.
+- `void DrawGameOver()`: Renders the game over screen.
+- `void DrawDifficultySelect()`: Renders the difficulty selection screen.
+- `void DrawModelSelect()`: Renders the model selection screen when easy mode is chosen.

 ### Data Processing Functions
 - `void load_data(const char *filename, char boards[][NUM_POSITIONS + 1], int outcomes[], int *total_records)`: Loads data from file.